Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 invoked by default when you type `python3`, because it's the first one that comes when looking in your `PATH`.
-But since my very important system-wide script that is written in Python 3.4 and not 3.6 makes use of `StopIteration` which was [changed after Python 3.4][PEP-479-breaks], now it's borken.
+But since my very important system-wide script that is written in Python 3.4 and not 3.6 makes use of `StopIteration` which was [changed after Python 3.4][PEP-479-breaks], now it's broken.

 Oh too bad, this script was used to periodically backup your data and now it's all deleted due to the script failing, you lost all of your holidays photos you